BurntNail/english_quotes/export.md

 ## Character: Stella
  - *once, or at most twice a year*, related to **[SamuelDaily, ArthurKipps, Esme]**
+ - *There was no merciful loss of conciousness, I was forced to live through it all, every minute and then everyday thereafter*, related to **[ArthurKipps, Innocence]**

 ## Character: Esme
  - *fussing about my catching a chill*, related to **[Women]**